md(4) — Linux manual page

 might involve changing the number of devices in the array (so the

-deeper or shallower), or changing the arrangement of data and
+or shallower), or changing the arrangement of data and parity

-a different layout or chunk size.
-It can also convert between
+or chunk size.
+It can also convert between these different RAID

 During any stripe process there is a 'critical section' during